Checkmarx/Kotlin-SCP/src/CONTRIBUTING.md

 The book sources are written on [Markdown format][5], taking advantage of [gitbook-cli][6] ([Node.js][7] is required).

-While in the development stage, you can live preview your work.
+While in the development stage, you can live preview your work:

 ```shell
 $ npm run serve